hieuadoan/ATOM/README.md

-# ATOM: Automated Tools for Optimizing Materials
+# ATOM: AI-driven Tools for Optimizing Materials

 ATOM is a platform for accelerating materials discovery through AI, ML, and quantum simulations.